projectecosystemapp/ECOSYSTEMAWS/terraform/README.md

 - **Networking** optimization (when enabled)

 For issues with this Terraform configuration, check the troubleshooting section above.
 For issues with your Amplify application itself, use the standard Amplify debugging tools.

+---

+## Optional: HCP Terraform + AWS Service Catalog Integration

+If you want one‑click, self‑service provisioning of pre-approved Terraform stacks via the AWS Console, you can install the AWS Service Catalog Engine for HCP Terraform.
+This keeps HCP Terraform policies and guardrails in place while enabling teams to launch products easily.

+Quick start:
+1) Copy and edit env example: